SeanKilleen/seankilleen.github.io/_posts/2021-09-28-how-to-disable-github-actions-in-a-forked-project.md

 However, when you fork the project in order to contribute back or for your own purposes, you don't necessarily want those actions to run in _your_ repository (such as attempting to publish releases).

-## To Turn Off GitHub Actions for a forked repository
+## To Turn Off GitHub Actions for a Forked Repository

 * Open the repository
 * Click `Settings`